Congratulations Monroe Prep!

-Our annual re-enrollment process is now open for current families!
-Invitations have been sent via email to re-enroll using the method that is most convenient for your family (online at https://bit.ly/3wPVsCi, in-person, or paper form).
-Your early decision and response helps us plan effectively for the upcoming school year.
-Thank you again for being part of our school family!
+Your early decision and response helps us plan effectively for the upcoming year.
+Thank you for being a part of our school family!

 The Local Wellness Policy is a written document that guides a local educational agency’s (LEA) or school district’s efforts to establish a school environment that promotes students’ health, well-being, and ability to learn.
 The Wellness Policy Committee has been created as an effort to manage and develop our school’s healthy habits.